jiangege/srs-everything/docs/API.md

 ## Postponing

 ### `postpone(cards, now)`
 Delay due dates by applying a small random factor to scheduled days.
+The result is clamped by each card's `maxInterval`.

 ### `filterSafePostponableCards(cards, now)`
 Return the subset of cards that can be postponed with a low risk of being forgotten.